What I Edit

 - The standard hourly rate for all services is $100/hour, with a two-hour minimum.

-- Major projects, such as book editing and website development, will be billed at a project fee, determined in advance by the scope of work and a small sample.
-Large projects require a deposit of 1/3 of the total price upon acceptance of the proposal.
-A payment of 1/3 is required at the midpoint, and the final 1/3 payment is due upon completion.
+- Major projects, such as book editing, will be billed at a project fee, determined in advance by the scope of work and a small sample.
+Large projects require a deposit of one-half of the total price upon acceptance of the proposal; the final half of the total is due upon completion.

 - A rush charge is added when the client does not allow enough lead time for the job.
 Client will be notified in advance if the rush charge applies.